designed-code/tic-tac-toe/README.md

 Just launch with

-clojure -M clore.clj or
+clojure -M core.clj
+or
 bb core.clj

-be sure you install the Clojure or babashka before.
+be sure you install the Clojure or Babashka before.
 It works on every platform supported by Clojure (Windows, MacOS, Linux).

 ## Current limitations